peteraltosaar/docker-lab/README.md

 # Docker Lab instructions
+Please note, this tutorial requires you to have Docker Community Edition installed on your computer.
+Get it [here](https://www.docker.com/community-edition).

 ## 1. Docker Hello World
 Please note: if it seems like a lot is being introduced right off the bat, it's just to expose you to it.
 We will be exploring everything touched on here in greater details as the tutorial proceeds.